Flu & Vaccinations

 Due to the number of different vaccines used we prefer to carry out all childhood vaccinations in dedicated time slots on Thursdays.
 Appointments are usually sent by post.
 If this presents particular problems for you please speak to a member of staff.

 Mid-teen booster vaccinations can be performed at any time.

-This changed with effect from 4th September 2006.
-Immunisations given at 2,3 & 4 months now include Pneumonia along with the usual components (Tetanus, Diphtheria, Pertussis, Polio, Hib and Meningitis C).
-There are now immunisations at 12 & 13 months to account for the relevant boosters (ie Pneumonia, Meningitis C & Hib), in addition to the usual MMR.
+Immunisations given at 2,3 & 4 months includes Pneumonia, Tetanus, Diphtheria, Pertussis, Polio, Hib and Meningitis C and Rotavirus.
+There are now immunisations at 1 year to account for the relevant boosters (ie Pneumonia, Meningitis C & Hib), in addition to the usual MMR.

 The pre-school booster, which includes MMR, is usually carried out from age 3½ yrs.
 For children age 3 & 4 the booster will include a Hib/Meningitis C vaccination.

 There is now a vaccination programme for teenage girls to immunise against HP Virus which associates with increased risk of cancer of the cervix.
 This involves 3 injections over 6 months.
 Most of these are done in schools though are available through the surgery for those who have left school or miss a dose.
 If in doubt please ask for details.